Wednesday, 15 December, 2010

 If the guilty party is a major cast member, then it's one that we already know is leaving the show.
 If the arrested but not guilty person goes to prison, they are unjustly convicted and it won't be long before they are free.
 It comes down to this: The murderer will never get away with their crime, regardless of whether they are a major or minor character.
 They will either go to jail or will be killed in some dramatic fashion.
 But it comes down to this...

 If the viewer does know who the murderer/perpetrator is (i.e. Tracy Barlow, Tony Gordon), it's only a matter of time.
 There will be consequences.
-They'll get caught in the end and pay one way or another, or will die, depending on the severity of the crime.
+They'll get caught in the end and pay one way or another, imprisonment, or death.
 If there are no consequences, there is usually an extreme extenuating circumstance or it is a popular villain that will go on and on getting away with things on technicalities.
 That's usually mostly the realm of American soap villains.

 Babies:

 Only a small percentage of babies are born in hospitals, mainly the premature ones or very lucky ones.
-The rest are born in remote uncomfortable, unsanitary, and possibly dangerous locations, in cars, on living room floors.
+The rest are born in remote uncomfortable, unsanitary, and possibly dangerous locations, in cars, on living room floors, in pub booths.
 You get the drift.
-(Sally gave birth to one of her daughters in the back of a taxi, so her other child had to be born safely)
+(Sally gave birth to one of her daughters in the back of a taxi, so her other child had to be born safely.)

 Accident aftermath:

 If a character has been in some sort of accident, chances are good that they will have one of the following results: Amnesia, blindness, paralysis.
 It will be temporary with a "miraculous" recovery or with a brief period of physical therapy.
-If someone is near-fatally injured, if they survive surgery, they will recover, though likely with one of the above temporary disabilities.
-(Jim McDonald was paralysed after a fall and it seems Peter Barlow may be as well, post-tram crash)
+If someone is near-fatally injured, if they survive surgery (depending on if the actor is remaning on the show or not), they will recover, though likely with one of the above temporary disabilities.
+(Jim McDonald was paralysed after a fall and it seems Peter Barlow may be as well, post-tram crash).
+It is unusual for an injury to be long term but it does happen from time to time.

 Death: